 $40 per month for hosting is out of my league.

-If you don’t think that paying $40 to $99 per month for hosting, you can use Cloudflare Pages or Digital Ocean Apps, they have free tiers.
+If you don’t think that paying $40 to $99 per month for hosting, you can use Cloudflare Pages, Netlify, or Digital Ocean Apps, all of which have free tiers.

 Headless WordPress: Difficult to Manage

-If you read tutorials about how to turn your site into a Headless WordPress site, you will probably feel overwhelmed when you read about lines of code, GitHub, programming languages, frameworks, and libraries as part of the process.
+If you read tutorials about how to turn your site into a Headless WordPress site, you will probably feel overwhelmed when you read about a local environment for WordPress, GitHub Desktop, programming languages, frameworks, and libraries as part of the process.

 Doing it yourself isn’t that difficult but it requires learning new things.